mercmobily/naps/README.md

   to admins if they grow
 * Restart automatically a server (in a debouncing fashion) if files are modified, especially useful in development environments

-### Notes

-The `forever` utility is used for process management more than restart-management.
-Basicaly, `forever` is used with the parameter `-m 1`, which effectively inhibits `forever`'s function of restarting a process.
-`forever` is used however to `name` processes, and to group them under different users.
-To make sure that processes stay up, `naps startall continuous` will check that a port that is meant to be listened to actually is -- if not, it will restart the process.

 ## Usage